Message Sentiment Analysis

 For Intercom teams, real-time sentiment detection enables proactive intervention.
 When sentiment turns sharply negative during a conversation, supervisors can step in before the situation escalates.
 Aggregated trends reveal whether product changes or process updates are improving the customer experience.

-Understand and act on message sentiment analysis with KPI Tree
+Understand and act on Message Sentiment Analysis with KPI Tree

 Apply sentiment scoring to Intercom conversation messages in your data pipeline and track trends in KPI Tree.
 Link sentiment to CSAT, escalation rate, and conversation topics in your support quality tree.